 Working out a Winter packing list for Europe and Winter travel clothes for Europe can be hard.
-Especially when you have hand luggage only as packing for Winter means jumpers, scarfs and boots which take up so much more room and are much heavier than packing for a Summer City Break taking dresses, sandals and shorts.
+Especially when you have hand luggage only as packing for Winter means jumpers, scarfs and boots which take up so much more room and are much heavier than packing for a Summer City Break.
 However, in many ways, I think it’s a bit easier to pack for a trip to Winter in Europe, especially if it’s a city break for a few days or a week.

-Firstly when packing for winter in Europe, you know what the weather is going to be like in Winter – cold so you know only to add warm clothes to your City Break packing checklist.
+Firstly when packing for winter in Europe, you know what the weather is going to be like – cold so you know only to add warm clothes to your City Break packing checklist.

 Secondly, I feel you need fewer outfits for Winter trips because generally, no one sees what you are wearing under your coat or jumper, and wearing the same black jeans for 3 days straight doesn’t seem as noticeable.

-Lastly, a good tip on how to pack light for winter travel is that you’ll wear one set of clothing on the plane as it’s likely it’ll be cold where you are flying from so that’s one less set of bulky clothes to pack.
+Lastly, a good tip for packing for Europe in Winter is that you’ll wear one set of clothing on the plane as it’s likely it’ll be cold where you are flying from so that’s one less set of bulky clothes to pack.

 I feel like I’ve figured out and perfected the art of what to pack for a European Winter City Break using hand luggage only to ensure I optimise the space in my case and don’t waste space with bulky woolly items I won’t end up wearing!
-So let me give you my top packing tips for Europe!
+So let me give you my winter packing list for Europe!

 Winter Packing List for Europe!